 You cannot leave before 30 minutes has elapsed from the start of writing time.
 An announcement will be made before the last five minutes of scheduled writing time.
 After this announcement you cannot leave the examination room until instructed to do so by a supervisor.

 You must cease writing when instructed to do so by a supervisor.

 You must remain silent and must not leave your place until all response materials have been collected.
 When all response materials have been collected, the supervisor will direct you to leave the room.
-Any disruptive behaviour by students will be reported to the VCAA.
-The matter will be investigated, and appropriate action will be taken by the VCAA.
+Any disruptive student behaviour will be reported to the VCAA., which will investigate the matter and take appropriate action (see also VCAA rules).